Bree Condon: Acting

-Condor landed the lead role of student Mandii Carson in Raspberry & Lavender (2004).
+Condon landed the lead role of student Mandii Carson in Raspberry & Lavender (2004).
 She had guest roles on numerous television shows, including Eleventh Hour, Samantha Who?, My Generation, The Vampire Diaries, Revenge, The Real O'Neals and Lucifer.
-Condor portrayed Ruth in Lifetime's film Whitney (2015), based on singer Whitney Houston.
+Condon portrayed Ruth in Lifetime's film Whitney (2015), based on singer Whitney Houston.
 She had a recurring role as Sarah, a prosecutor working on a murder case, in the crime drama television series The Haves and the Have Nots (2017–2019).
 She portrayed Kimberly Guilfoyle in the drama film Bombshell (2019), based upon the accounts of the women at Fox News who set out to expose CEO Roger Ailes for sexual harassment.
 To prepare for her role as Kimberly, Condon read her book and watched videos of her online.
 Bombshell received generally favorable reviews and grossed $61.4 million at the worldwide box office.

 Personal life

 In 2010, it was reported that Condon had been a victim of an unusual identity-theft scam, in which a man had impersonated her on dating websites and social media for two years, and had induced others (believing they were in communication with the real Condon) to send him money and gifts.
 When she became aware of the impersonator, Condon hired a private investigator and worked with the authorities to secure his arrest.

 She married Jamie Harris, son of Irish actor Richard John Harris in August 2019, in San Miguel De Allende Mexico.